Updated May 20, 2023

 Here are a few examples to further illustrate the INSERT statement.

 INSERT INTO public.customers( customer_id, sale_date, sale_amount, salesperson, store_state, order_id) VALUES (1005,'2019-12-12',4200,'R K Rakesh','MH','1007');

-Here we have tried to insert a new row in the Customers table using the INSERT command.
-The query accepts two sets of arguments, namely field names or column names and their corresponding values.
+We have tried inserting a new row in the Customers table using the INSERT command.
+The query accepts two sets of arguments: field names or column names and their corresponding values.

-Suppose if we have to insert values into all the fields of the database table, then we need not specify the column names, unlike the previous query.
+Suppose we have to insert values into all the fields of the database table; then, we need not specify the column names, unlike the previous query.
 Follow the following query for further illustration.